-Endre Mester has been called the father of low level laser therapy.
-In his first published experiment in 1966, he observed that laser therapy accelerated hair growth in rats, making alopecia and hair loss the first bonafide therapeutic indication for phototherapy.
-One wonders if Dr. Mester ever thought to try it on himself?
+Endre Mester is widely regarded as the “Father of Low Level Laser Therapy.”
+In 1966 in his first published experiment with laser therapy, he observed accelerated hair growth in rats – making alopecia and hair loss the first bonafide therapeutic indication for laser therapy.

 Does it work?
-Lasers, LEDs, polarized and intense pulsed light sources as well as bio-electromagnetic therapy have all been shown to stimulate hair growth.
+Lasers, leds, polarized and intense pulsed light sources as well as pulsed electromagnetic field therapy all been shown to stimulate hair growth.

 - Phototherapy Research – Hair Regrowth / Alopecia

-- Bio-electromagnetic Research – Hair Regrowth / Alopecia
+- Pulsed Electromagnetic Field Therapy Research – Hair Regrowth / Alopecia

 Case Study – Alopecia Areata

-MC was a 24 year old, female high school teacher who had lost approximately 25% of her hair before beginning laser treatment.
+MC was a 24 year old female who had lost approximately 25% of her hair .
 She was scheduled three times weekly initially and then twice weekly.
 She was treated with laser therapy as well as with microcurrent, western herbs and supplements.